People

 Dr. Justine Ross is the Associate Director of the Presley Center, where she contributes to the Center’s direction through the creation and implementation of new programming, development activities, and partnerships with external constituencies.
 She is also responsible for overseeing the Center’s day-to-day operations, including managing relationships with the Center’s contracting agencies, research administration, and all student programs.

 Dr. Ross contributes to the Center’s ongoing research, including its scholarly research, as well as its reports and presentations to contracting agencies and other key stakeholders.
 Most recently, she and Oselin (with other collaborators) received a grant from the John Randolph Haynes and Dora Haynes Foundation to conduct the first study of employer hiring practices after the passage of the CA Fair Chance Act (2018).
 The project finds employers in the Inland Empire overwhelmingly violate the law by considering applicants’ criminal history prior to a conditional offer of employment and remain largely averse toward hiring those with records, among other key findings on hiring policy and practice.
-The first article based on this mixed-methods research is forthcoming in Criminology & Public Policy.
+The first article based on this mixed-methods research was published in Criminology & Public Policy (Vol. 23, Iss.
+2)

 Previously, Dr. Ross worked in Government Affairs for a higher-education company and managed the county operations of a national presidential campaign.
 She received her Ph.D. in Political Science from UC Riverside.